 When it comes to the electrochemical method, both operations are performed using a weak electrical current (AC for marking or DC for etching) and mild electrolytic acids.
 The results are clear and permanent.

 Being that marking and etching are in essence very similar, we can safely conclude that the below-mentioned benefits pertain to both activities.

 The reason for listing these benefits is to shed more light on some of the common misconceptions surrounding the electrochemical process.

-Without further ado, here are 3 practical benefits of electrolytic marking/etching to consider when choosing equipment for your production.
+Here are 3 practical benefits of electrolytic marking and etching to consider when choosing equipment for your production.